zjestrella-r7/plugin-sdk-docs/STYLE.md

 * Names should be lowercase e.g. `timeout`
 * Names should be succinct and represent their purpose, limit of 2 words e.g. `country_code`
 * Use underscores to separate words if not succinct `metro_code`
-* Characters other alpha and underscores are not allowed
+* Characters other than alpha and underscores are not allowed

 ### Variable Names